 Let's say you have an anchor that links to a particular location (which is actually location of the respective HTML element) on the same or other page of your website.
 Fine if the element is surrounded with a huge amount of the famous white space, fine if it is in the user-focus area and therefore easily noticeable.
 But, what if, in the worst case, it is a tiny little object squeezed among larger ones?
 Actually, I have a pure example here...

 There is a small newsletter form in the footer of this website and I would like to encourage you subscribing to my newsletter if you haven't yet.
 If I bookmarked it in the old way I am pretty sure you would hardly notice the form in a second or two.
 In web design this is a huge amount of time which means a lot when it comes to engaging users to your product.
-Fortunately, I think I have an intuitive (yeah, click it) technique for you, so you can design a bit better product.

 How It Works